dbetz/xlisp/README.md

 ```
 So, now we have made a build directory outside of xlisp, so that the build
 products don't get strewn all over our pristine source.
 The `ccmake` command is
 a curses front end to CMake that I like.
-From there you can pick the type of
-build, then type "g" for generate.
-This drops you out in a shell prompt, where
-it has made makefiles for you (on other platforms, you may have other types of
+In `ccmake` you would first
+_configure_ (with "c"), then select your build type (typically "Release"), then
+_configure_ again, then _generate_ (with "g").
+You will then be back in your
+shell, where makefiles have been set up for you.
+(CMake isn't constrained to
+only makefiles, but can also be instructed to generate most other kinds of
-build files generated).
+build files).
 After that you can:

 ```bash
 make